harmonize-tools/socio4health/README.md

 ## Authors / Contact information

-List the authors/contributors of the package and provide contact information if users have questions or feedback.
+Here is the contact information of authors/contributors in case users have questions or feedback.
 </br>
 </br>
 <a href="https://github.com/dirreno">